Trevor-Davis/documentation/production-ready-deployment-steps.md

 ## Next steps

-Once you have the proper networking in place, continue to the next tutorial to create your AVS private cloud.
+Now that all the needed information is documented/gathered, continue to the next section to create your AVS private cloud.

 > [!div class="nextstepaction"]
 > [Tutorial: Deploy AVS](avs-deployment.md)